Soft, chewy, spicy, fruit & nut studded Hot Cross Cookies! All the flavours of a hot cross bun in quick and easy to make cookie form!

 - About ½ cup (120 mls) non-dairy milk

 - Preheat oven to 350°F and line a cookie sheet with parchment paper or a silicone baking mat.

 - Put all the dry ingredients, including fruit and nuts, into a large bowl

 - Add the oil and as much milk as you need to make a thick cookie dough (half a cup max).
 Make sure you can't see any dry bits of flour and that you scrape the bottom of the bowl well.

 - Using an ice cream or cookie scoop, drop mixture onto the cookie sheet.
 Leave plenty of room round each one.

 - Flatten the tops of each cookie with the back of a fork.

 - Bake for 15-17 minutes.
 When ready they will be hardening up round the edges but slightly soft on the inside when you press with your finger.
 They will continue to firm up when you remove them from the oven.

 - When completely cool prepare the frosting.

-- Use a piping bag and a nozzle with a very small opening to pipe cross shapes across the top of each cookie.The crosses will dry hard within a few minutes.
+- Use a piping bag and a nozzle with a very small opening to pipe cross shapes across the top of each cookie.
+If you don't have a piping bag use a sandwich or freeezer bag.
+Simply snip a tiny piece off the corner and squeeze the frosting through it onto the cookie.
+The crosses will dry hard within a few minutes.